linux-china/Workspaces/README.md

 You can create as many workspaces as you want and arrange them in the Workspaces tool window in any order you like.

 ### Use cases:

+* AI Agent: read group of files and generate code
 * GitHub Copilot: read current file and any files opened in your IDE
 * Domain Driven Design: group entity, repository, service, controller, etc. together
 * Frontend development: group view, components, API service layer, etc. together